Off-ramping: where and how to spend your cryptocurrency

 - Now, open Zashi.

-- Click on Zashi’s “More…” button to reveal its menu of advanced options.
+- Click on Zashi’s “Pay” button to open the Crosspay screen.

-from the list of options; it will have a small Bitcoin logo on top of a larger, second, identical Bitcoin logo.
-This means we’re using our shielded ZEC, but paying in Bitcoin. - Make sure the fiat amount of BTC shows up as larger than the purchase order amount you requested from Tryst.
+BTC) from the list of options; it will have a small Bitcoin logo on top of a larger, second, identical Bitcoin logo.
+This means we’re using our shielded ZEC, but paying in Bitcoin. - In the

-field, paste the Bitcoin payment address you copied from Tryst earlier. -
+Addressfield, paste the Bitcoin payment address you copied from Tryst earlier.

-- Confirm you want to make the exchange, and send the transaction.
+- Click “Confirm” when you are ready to make your payment and send the transaction.

-In my experience, it takes about 5 to 10 minutes for the transaction to complete, so make sure you have at least that much time on the Tryst payment timer before you confirm your transaction, or you may not be able to get your account credited before your purchase order expires and you’ll have to speak with support about hopefully getting a refund.
+In my experience, it takes about 5 to 10 minutes for the transaction to complete, so make sure you also have at least that much time on the Tryst payment timer before you confirm your transaction, or you may not be able to get your account credited before your purchase order expires.
+If that does happen, you’ll have to speak with a support representative about crediting your account.

 There’s a lot of sparkle-emoji technology sparkle-emoji happening here, but what’s extra cool about this is that at no point do you ever need a Bitcoin wallet!
 Moreover, no remnant of digital cruft exist anywhere in the various blockchains that can be meaningfully linked back to you.
 While the vendor you’re purchasing from may know who you are (and Tryst certainly does), they don’t know where your funds came from, and they don’t care.